Services

 Organizing courses and course assessment

-Familiarize yourself with the instructions related to teaching courses as a whole on the Course Practices page.
+Familiarize yourself with the instructions related to teaching courses on the Laws, regulations and guidelines governing teaching page.

 Then take a look at the more detailed ARTS guidelines below concerning A. management of course registrations and B. assessment.